SebastiaanBooman/botanist.nvim/README.md

 ### Optional
 - wmctrl: used to refocus the last Neovim instance after opening a diagram with feh.
-Currently this plugin heavily relies on feh for its functionality.

 ## Installation
 `Lazy`